-Current assets and other assets decreased by \$61,975 from 2015 to 2016.
-This change is due primarily to a decrease in unrestricted cash offset by increases in state and federal aid receivable, due from other governments, and restricted cash.
-Capital assets (net of depreciation) decreased by \$46,052.
-This is attributable to current year additions offset by disposals of capital assets and current year's depreciation.
+Current assets and other assets increased by \$909,812.
+This change is primarily due to an increase in cash and cash equivalents and due from other governments.
+Capital assets (net of depreciation) decreased by \$55,441 as a result of current year depreciation exceeding current year additions.

-Net pension asset - proportionate share decreased by \$1,939,411 as compared to prior year.
-This asset represents the District's share of the New York State Teachers' Retirement System's collective net pension asset at June 30, 2015, the measurement date.
-Deferred outflows of resources increased by \$2,560,639.
-This represents contributions to the retirement plans subsequent to the measurement dates and actuarial adjustments at the plan level that will be amortized in future years.
+Net pension asset - proportionate share decreased by \$28,519,759.
+This is a result of changes in the assumptions used to determine the District's proportionate share of the net pension asset or liability for the New York State Teachers' Retirement System ("TRS").
+The District is reporting a net pension liability of \$2,932,037 for TRS for the year ended June 30, 2017, which is reported as part of long-term liabilities in the above table.

+Deferred outflows of resources increased by \$20,240,501.
+This represents contributions to the State Retirement Systems subsequent to the measurement date and actuarial adjustments at the plan level that will be amortized in future years.

-Other liabilities decreased by \$1,340,886.
-This is primarily attributable to decreases in the amount due to the teachers' retirement system, due to the employees' retirement system, and accounts payable offset by an increase in accrued liabilities.
-Long-term liabilities increased by \$3,070,432.
-This represents an increase in the District's proportionate share of the New York State Employees'
+Other liabilities decreased by \$1,333,880.
+This is primarily attributable to decreases in the amount due to the teachers' retirement system, due to the employees' retirement system, accounts payable, and accrued liabilities, offset by an increase in compensated absences payable.

-Retirement System's collective net pension liability, net other postemployment benefits obligation and compensated absences payable offset by payments of principal on debt during the year.
-Deferred inflows of resources decreased by \$10,633,585.
+Long-term liabilities increased by \$3,331,137.
+This represents an increase in the District's proportionate share of the net pension liability related to their TRS pension system, net other postemployment benefits obligation, claims payable, and compensated absences payable offset by payments of principal on debt during the year.
+Deferred inflows of resources decreased by \$9,158,352.
 This decrease relates to the amortization of pension related items as discussed in Note 15 "Pension Plans" and amortization of the gain on defeasance.

 The net investment in capital assets, relates to the investment in capital assets at cost such as land, buildings & improvements, land improvements, and furniture & equipment, net of depreciation and related debt.
-The increase in net investment in capital assets of \$3,797,692 is primarily a result of the reduction in related long term debt of \$3,811,148.
-Current year depreciation exceeded capital asset additions by \$45,343 and there was a loss on the disposal of equipment of \$709.
+The increase in net investment in capital assets of \$3,143,895 is primarily a result of the reduction in related long-term debt of \$3,040,000.
+Current year depreciation exceeded capital asset additions by \$55,441.
 See accompanying Notes to Financial Statements, Note 10 "Capital Assets" for additional information.

-The restricted net position in the amount of \$19,400,224 relates to the District's reserves and restricted amounts in the debt service fund and capital projects fund.
-This amount increased by \$2,554,969 from the prior year.
-The increase is primarily a result of the District funding the capital reserve and workers' compensation reserve and allocating interest to the reserves.
+The restricted net position in the amount of \$23,334,633 relates to the District's reserves and restricted amounts in the debt service fund.
+This amount increased by \$3,934,409 from the prior year as a result of the District funding the capital reserves, retirement contribution reserve, and employee benefit accrued liability reserve, and allocating interest to the reserves.
 These increases were offset by a decrease in the fund balance of the debt service fund.

-The unrestricted net position of \$861,507 relates to the balance of the District's net position.
-The unrestricted net position increased by \$3,064,579 from the prior year and represents the amount by which the District's assets and deferred outflows of resources other than capital assets exceeded liabilities and deferred inflows of resources excluding debt related to capital construction and the gain of the defeasance.
-The primary reason for this increase in net position was the decrease of \$10,633,585 in the District's deferred inflow of resources.
+The unrestricted net deficit of \$6,480,589 relates to the balance of the District's net position.
+The unrestricted net position decreased by \$7,342,096 from the prior year and represents the amount by which the District's liabilities and deferred inflows of resources excluding debt related to capital construction and the gain of the defeasance exceeded assets and deferred outflows of resources other than capital assets.
+The primary reason for this decrease in net position was the change in the proportionate share of the net pension asset (liability) related to the pension systems, as actuarially determined, as well as the related deferred inflows and outflows of resources.
 See accompanying Notes to Financial Statements, Note 14 "Deferred Inflows of Resources - Gain on Defeasance" and Note 15 "Pension Plans" for additional information.

-Overall, net position increased by \$9,417,240.
+Overall, net position decreased by \$263,792.